 - Substitute turkey in casseroles like this cheesy chicken & broccoli casserole

 - Mix turkey with an Alfredo sauce and top zucchini noodles.

 Well if your family loves turkey, don’t wait for Thanksgiving and try cooking it in an air fryer.
-Now is the time to practice!
-Who knows maybe you’ll cook your Thanksgiving turkey in air fryer this year.
-However I would recommend you practice first.
-Every air fryer and turkey is different.
+Now is the time to practice because every air fryer and turkey is different.

 - 3-6 lb turkey breast, thawed

 - ¼ cup Lakanto golden or Swerve brown sugar sweetener or brown sugar if not low carb

 - Clean and dab dry the t urkey breast.
 Make sure it fits in your air fryer basket.
 If it doesn't, try taking out the back bone or you might have to cut the breasts off the bone.